SEAME-pt/ObjectDetectionAvoidance/README.md

 To see more documentation on our microservices go to [this file](services_raspberryPi/README.md).

-To see a more structured Documentation go to [Doxygen](https://seame-pt.github.io/ObjectDetectionAvoidance/).
+To see a more structured documentation go to [Doxygen](https://seame-pt.github.io/ObjectDetectionAvoidance/).

 ## Test Coverage Report